rozek/notes-on-modular-things/README.md

 ### Digital Inputs ###

 This section describes the implementation of digital inputs which return `true` or `false` on the JavaScript side.
-The example uses pins 0...3 for that purpose, but you may easily change that if you modify the code accordingly.
+When using some electronics to drive an input pin, **keep in mind that the RP2040 accepts input voltages up to 3.3V only!** The example uses pins 0...3 for that purpose, but you may easily change that if you modify the code accordingly.

 > in order to produce stable values, the input pins of the RP2040 will be configured with a pull-up resistor.
 By default (i.e., when left unconnected), such a pin will be HIGH and has to be connected to GND in order to become LOW - this behaviour is called "active-low" and your electronics should take care of that.
 However, in order not to confuse JavaScript users, the "firmware" will invert the input states and simulate digital inputs which are "active-high", where `false` means "off" and `true` means "on"